QuantEcon/lecture-python.myst/lectures/wealth_dynamics.md

     Generate a single time series of length n for wealth given initial value w_0.

-    * This implementation uses for loop.
+    * This implementation uses a for loop.

     The initial persistent state z_0 for each household is drawn from the stationary distribution of the AR(1) process.